Skip to main content

 Real-World Examples

-Development Workflow Skills
+Development Workflow

 Review the current changes:

-1. Run `git diff` to see changes
+1. Run `git diff` to see all changes

-- Logic errors
+- Logic errors and edge cases

-- Security vulnerabilities
+- Security vulnerabilities (injection, auth, secrets)

-- Performance issues
+- Performance issues (N+1 queries, memory leaks)

-- Missing tests
+- Missing tests for new behavior

-3. Provide feedback as:
+3. Provide feedback:

 ## Review Summary